Paraegidium Vulcano, Pereira, et Martínez, 1966

 Body about 8 mm long, brown to dark-brown.
 Mandibles subsymmetrical.
 Clypeus with protruding horn-like anterior angles in males, somewhat rectangular, with slightly upturned anterior margin in females.
 Pronotum excavated medially, with 2 ridges aside the excavation in males, slightly depressed medially in females.
 Propleurae with carinae separating anterolateral areas from basal area.
 Scutellum narrowly rounded apically, about 1/10 length of elytra.
 Elytra convex, with marked humeral umbones, without distinct striae or carinae, densely punctate with U-shaped punctures.
 Wings fully developed.
 Metepisternon triangular, its posterior angle somewhat triangular and is situated in the distinct concavity of epipleuron.
 Anterior tibiae with 3 strong outer teeth in both sexes.
 Phallobase tube-shaped with strongly sclerotized ventral side but without differentiation of ventral and dorsal sclerites.
 Parameres relatively long, apices without setae.

 Species composition.
-One species is known.
+Six species are known.

 Paulian, R. (1984) Les Orphnidae Americains (Coleopteres, Scarabaeoidea).
 Annales de la Société Entomologique de France (N. S.), 20, 65-92.